adam-p/yesterday-i-learned/random.md

 1. One way to tackle Kate's useless 4096 character-per-line limit is to use `xclip <file>`.
 1. [APL = A Programming Language][wikipedia 3]
 1. [Benford's Law][wikipedia 4]: statistically speaking, the occurrence of base-10 digits is inverse proportional to its size.
-1. The `wheel` group: http://en.wikipedia.org/wiki/Wheel_(Unix_term) is a group of users with slightly more power than normal users, but less so than admins.
-1. Clean branch names: `echo "Some stupid branch name" | sed -r 's/[!., ]/-/g;s/--/-/g' | tr '[:upper:]' '[:lower:]'` becomes `some-stupid-branch-name`
-1. Download HTTP directory listings / crawl a sub-site with `wget`: [`wget -m -np http://cordova.apache.org/docs/en/3.2.0/`][stackoverflow 2].
-Don't rely on it, however.
 1. (Naming) [Safari won't handle `css.gz` or `js.gz`.][stackoverflow 3]
 1. An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
 An example would be if the Queen's parents had another younger son.
 1. [Euthanasia is neither a natural nor unnatural cause of death][wikipedia 5].